Further Reading about the John F. Kennedy Assassination

 Miscellaneous Online Resources

-- Citizens for Truth about the Kennedy Assassination, the former publisher of the magazine, Probe, also covers the other political assassinations of the 1960s.
+- Kennedys and King, formerly known as Citizens for Truth about the Kennedy Assassination, also covers the other political assassinations of the 1960s.

 - Pat Speer has written a lengthy online account, A New Perspective on the Kennedy Assassination.
 The website contains a good deal of useful information, although navigating within the site is not straightforward.